codenameyau/codenameyau/README.md

 # About Me
 Hi there!
 My name is Jorge.
+I'm from NYC.

 I'm a software engineer with 8+ years of professional experience, specialized in frontend development.
 In my freetime you can find me tinkering with machine learning, botting, game development, procedural generation, IT security,